geostyler/geostyler-converter-demo/README.md

 # geostyler-converter-demo

+**This repository is archived.
+There is no plan to maintain this proof of concept any further**

 The converter demo is a simple interface showing two code editors side by side and allowing conversions from one style format (SLD, QML, Mapbox Syle...) to another using GeoStyler style parsers.

 For a more complete demo of GeoStyler's capabilities, see [geostyler/geostyler-demo](https://github.com/geostyler/geostyler-demo).